 The ABC's Conservation Programme supports small to medium sized conservation projects in Africa.
 Since 1996, it has supported a wide variety of projects including training courses, research into threatened species and promotion and awareness of conservation issues in Africa.
 The full list of past projects and some of the final reports can be seen here.

 We currently raise money from sales, donations and corporate sponsorship.
-Our current budget stands at £25,000 per annum and the Club welcomes applications from individuals or institutions and for the annual Expedition Award.
+Our current budget stands at approximately £35,000 per annum and the Club welcomes applications from individuals or institutions for Conservation or Expedition Awards.
 However because demands on the fund are great we do have to turn some proposals down so it is important that applications follow the full guidelines .

 - survey and research into African birds;